Associate Professor of Wildlife Ecology and Conservation

 Analysis of Ecological Communities (WFB 8450)

 Dr. Kyle Barrett is an ecologist whose research focuses on the response of species to large-scale stressors such as climate change, invasive species, and land use change.
 Dr. Barrett is interested in linking research to conservation and management decisions, so he frequently works with a number of federal and state agencies.
 He is a member of the Ecological Society of America and The Society for the Study of Amphibians and Reptiles.

 Dr. Barrett enjoys spending time with his wife and two boys, running, hiking, and watching sports.

-Dr. Kyle Barrett is an ecologist is an ecologist whose research focuses on conservation of threatened species as well as the response of species to large-scale stressors such as climate change, invasive species, and land use change.
+Dr. Kyle Barrett is an ecologist whose research focuses on conservation of threatened species as well as the response of species to large-scale stressors such as climate change, invasive species, and land use change.